verzada/DeveloperChocolateyScripts/README.md

 * Add Markdown Preview Enchanced extension

 ## Resharper
-Is a bit of a pain to install for now because of how the installer works ref (https://chocolatey.org/packages/resharper-ultimate-all)
+Is a bit of a pain to install for now because of how the installer works (ref https://chocolatey.org/packages/resharper-ultimate-all).
-Added the default arguments, not sure if they really work as I've written them
+Added the default arguments for the ultimate all install.